Moving with Us in 4 Easy Steps!

 The cities diverse housing stock attracts people from all walks of life.

-In April 2020, the average price to purchase a home in Stirling is £182,559.
-Well below the national average and much cheaper than each of its close neighbours Glasgow, Perth and Edinburgh.
+When compared to other towns and cities in the region, Stirling’s house prices are well below the national average and much cheaper than each of its close neighbours Glasgow, Perth, and Edinburgh.

 Dunblane and Causewayhead are popular locations amongst families, with private and public schools a short distance away whilst Riverside is one of the most popular areas for working City professionals.

 House styles range from medieval to modern and everything in between.
-Many of the oldest properties as you would expect, are situated in the Old Town area and are very expensive, at around £750,000 and higher.
+Many of the oldest properties as you would expect, are situated in the Old Town area and are very expensive.

 Popular Places to Live near Stirling